 State of Utah AGRC/DTS

-To be considered for participation, applications must be submitted to the CTE Office (EE 206) by 5:00 pm on Wednesday, March 19, 2014.
+To be considered for participation, applications, goal sheet, signed training agreement and a copy of the applicant's current resume must be submitted to the CTE Office (EE 206) by 5:00 pm on Wednesday, March 18, 2015.
 Awards will be based upon instructor, departmental, course and program needs.

 An externship is defined as a required period of supervised practice done off campus or away from one's affiliated institution.